Pope Francis, preparing to execute a Judo throw on Patriarch Bartholomew

 Fr.
 Matthew made the point that there are certain things that one cannot learn simply by praying with their prayer rope, and spoke of an "intellectual ascesis".
 There are a couple of problems I have with this statement.
 For one, it suggests that people like St. John (Maximovitch) or the Elder Paisios were uneducated... which they were not.
 St. John was a seminary professor at Bitol, Serbia, before he became a bishop.
 The Elder Paisios did not have the same level of formal education, but the kind of education he did get as a monastic was not simply a matter of saying the Jesus Prayer.
 And while one would not likely learn Latin simply through the grace of the Holy Spirit, one of the Elder's level of spirituality does learn a level of spiritual discernment that is far beyond that of most of us, and so if he advises caution when it comes to "ecumenical dialogue" one would be foolish to ignore it.

-This remind me of something from the sayings of the desert fathers, regarding St. Arsenius the Great, who was one of the most educated men of his time:
+This reminds me of something from the sayings of the desert fathers, regarding St. Arsenius the Great, who was one of the most educated men of his time:

 "One day Abba Arsenius consulted an old Egyptian monk about his own thoughts.
 Someone noticed this and said to him, "Abba Arsenius, how is that you with such a good Latin and Greek education, ask this peasant about your thoughts?"
 He replied, "I have indeed been taught Latin and Greek, but I do not know even the alphabet of this peasant" (Benedicta Ward, translator, The Sayings of the Desert Fathers, The Alphabetical Collection (Kalamazoo: Cistercian Publications, 1975, 1984 revised edition), p.
 10.